 2. Cook the meat.
 Brown the sausages in a large skillet over medium-high heat with a little bit of oil.
 Place them in an even layer and cook for 2-3 minutes per side, working in batches if needed.
 Use a fork to flip them.
 Transfer to a plate when done.

 4. Bring to boil.
-Add remaining broth, vegetables, parsley, and roux to the pot and stir well.
-Bring to a boil over medium heat and cook for 5-7 minutes, until the celery, peppers, and onions start to soften.
-Add cajun seasoning and stir.
+Add remaining broth, cajun seasoning, okra (if using), green onions, and parsley to the gumbo and stir well.
+Bring to a boil over medium heat and cook for about 10-15 minutes until the okra is tender.

 5. Add it all and cook the shrimp.
-Finally, add sausages, chicken, and cook until everything is heated all the way through.
-If you plan to add shrimp to your gumbo, add it in the final five minutes and cook until the shrimp are pink.
-Taste and adjust salt and pepper as needed.
+Add the sausages, cooked chicken, and shrimp.
+Continue to cook just until shrimp are pink.
+Adjust salt and pepper as needed.
 Serve warm over white rice.

 cajun gumbo recipe in pot ready to serve